 The flu can also be spread when droplets fall onto furniture, equipment, or other surfaces.
 If someone touches the surface and then touches their nose, mouth, or eyes, they may become infected.Back to top

-What isolation precautions are taken in the hospital if I have influenza?
+What isolation precautions are taken in the hospital if I have the flu?

 Isolation precautions are steps we take to stop infections from spreading from person to person.
-If you are diagnosed with influenza while you are in the hospital:
+If you have the flu while you’re in the hospital:

 - You will be placed in a private room.